KD025 in Subjects With Diffuse Cutaneous Systemic Sclerosis

 You CAN'T join if...

-- Participated in another study with an investigational drug within twenty-eight (28) days of study entry (for studies involving biologics, within three half-lives of the biologic);
+- Participated in another study with an investigational drug within 28 days of study entry (for studies involving biologics within 3 half-lives of the biologic)

-- Active hepatitis C virus (HCV), hepatitis B virus (HBV), or positive tuberculin skin test;
+- Active hepatitis C virus (HCV), hepatitis B virus (HBV), or positive whole blood tuberculin test

-- Diagnosed with any malignancy within three (3) years of enrollment, with the exception of basal cell or completely resected squamous cell carcinoma of the skin, resected in situ cervical malignancy, resected breast ductal carcinoma in situ, or low-risk prostate cancer after curative resection;
+- Diagnosed with any malignancy within 3 years of enrollment, with the exception of basal cell or completely resected squamous cell carcinoma of the skin, resected in situ cervical malignancy, resected breast ductal carcinoma in situ, or low-risk prostate cancer after curative resection

-- Has had previous exposure to KD025 or known allergy/sensitivity to KD025, or any other ROCK2 inhibitor;
+- Has had previous exposure to belumosudil or known allergy/sensitivity to belumosudil, or any other ROCK2 inhibitor

 - .
-Scleroderma renal crisis within four (4) months prior to enrollment;
+Scleroderma renal crisis within 4 months prior to enrollment

 - University of California - San Diego